NaroaLegarra/Master-thesis/README.md

 # Predicting the cellular composition and molecular makeup of the neurovascular unit using machine learning methods

-This repository contains the code and datasets used in the master's thesis.
+This repository contains the code used in the course of the master's thesis.

 ## Code